Utkar5hM/utkar5hm.github.io/_posts/other/2024-07-20-smart-nic-on-fpga.md

 ### Drivers??

 We need drivers as well, right?
 We are writing them in C during the very last week of the deadline while the end-semester exams are going on.
 Ngl, the brain wasn't braining, especially when we had to write drivers for the UART interface to act as an ethernet interface.
-Additionally, Watching tuts like this [Youtube](https://www.youtube.com/watch?v=dSvhys-bppI), we were probably more cooked than the Crowdstrike employee who pushed that code online without testing; he at least probably had/will have his degree with him.
+Additionally, Watching tuts like this [Youtube](https://www.youtube.com/watch?v=dSvhys-bppI), no cap, we were cooked.

 Luckily, the most crucial objective of the project was the **1st** mentioned one, which required us to get something working to show.
 So, instead of writing drivers, We came up with the following: